tassyv/cd1756-Azure-Applications-project/WRITEUP.md

 ### Assess app changes that would change your decision.

 If the traffic on the application would increase significantly enough to reach the limits of App Service vCPU or a steady high traffic; using a VM could become more cost effective.
+Should the application require to stick to a particular runtime version that no longer is supported by Microsoft, this could necessitate a migration towards a VM based compute.